FREQUENTLY ASKED QUESTIONS

 Q :: When are Applications REALLY due?

 Last year, applications were due in early May.
 We take the due date seriously.
 Applications arriving after the due date will be considered for a wait list.
-If you have a problem getting us some materials before the due date, you are either far away or trying to send us too much.
-If you are far away, send us an e-mail; we will consider you based on what we have when we do the applications.
+If you have a problem getting us some materials before the due date, send us an e-mail; we will consider you based on what we have when we do the applications.
 If you have questions or concerns, please contact us!

 Q :: What should an applicant send?

-Good Things: a Box O' Art (we love that); things which tell us about you, the person; things which tell us what you are interested in as art.
+Good Things: things which tell us about you, the person; things which tell us what you are interested in as art.
 Creative presentation of materials is always a bonus.

 Unnecessary Things: Formal admission documents; college essays which have nothing to do with art; letters from Mom, letters from your soccer coach; money -- we'll ask for tuition in an acceptance letter (see tuition and financial aid).
 Also, don't send us anything of significant financial or personal value (i.e. anything one of a kind or original, that you will greatly miss).
 We cannot return portions of your application.
 We love pictures of your art, too!